What is eCommerce customer experience?

 You may have already heard that famous saying: you waste half of your advertising budget; you just never know which half.
 We are accustomed to the large number of advertisements and commercials which we are exposed to each day.
 Targeted ads on websites and social media have made it even easier for businesses to reach us and make us aware of what they offer.
 While they are indeed effective, one never knows why some types of content perform better than others.

 The eCommerce market is huge.
 In 2018, there were 1.8 billion global digital buyers.
 This means one-quarter of the global population is buying things online from brands and websites they like and trust.
-Moreover, online consumers worldwide are set to spend around $3.46 trillion in 2019 alone.
-This year, online retailers’ sales increased by 20.7% worldwide and the numbers only keep on growing.
+Moreover, online consumers worldwide are set to spend around $3.46 trillion in 2019 alone and online retailers’ sales increased by 20.7% worldwide and the numbers only keep on growing.
 In fact, predictive research shows that, by 2040, 95% of shopping will be facilitated by eCommerce.

 Reviews and why they matter